IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 This year's theme is "Take a Bite Out of Hunger".
 The winning grade level wins cookies. :) Also, the change is that Challenge students will donate to their respective grade levels instead of being separated out.

 ## Family Fun Night!
-Mon, 3 Feb
+3 Feb, 6-7 pm

 {{< fig src="scattered hearts.jpg" class="max-w-xs" align="right" >}}

-Come [join us](https://www.facebook.com/events/755958311580824/) 6-7 pm for a Valentine craft night.
+Come [join us](https://www.facebook.com/events/755958311580824/) for a Valentine craft night.
 We'll teach you a new way to heart "attack!"

 ## Don't miss out...**_second chance_** **_to WIN BIG!_**